-We reached out to the Wanderful Community to get some tips for unique travel destinations they recommend for 2020.
+We reached out to the Wanderful Community to get some tips for unique travel destinations they recommend.
 Maybe you’ve heard of these places or maybe they’ll be brand new ideas for you!

 Whether you go now or add these places to your ever-growing list, we trust the recommendations of our well-traveled members.

 After all, they’re the voices changing the travel industry!